lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/permanent.md

 The quotas of the permanent filesystem are meant to help users to keep only data that is necessary.
 Especially in HPC, it happens that millions of temporary files are created within hours.
-This is the main reason for performance degradation of the file system.
+This is the main reason for performance degradation of the filesystem.

 !!! note